wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Fields pane with the Formatting folder expanded to show Background Color Format and Font Color Format](../media/lab-11-ssm.png)](../media/lab-11-ssm.png#lightbox)

+	> [!NOTE]
-Display folders are a great way to declutter tables especially those that contain lots of fields.
+	> Display folders are a great way to declutter tables especially those that contain lots of fields.

 ### Configure the Region table